Welcome to Haughmond Class

 We would like to celebrate your child’s achievements at home and for you to share your proud moments with us.

 Please collect a yellow star and write on it what your child has achieved, and the date.
 We welcome photographs or certificates to display in the cloakroom area, alongside the achievement stars.

-Key dates for Summer Term 2019
+Key dates for Spring Term 2020

-24th May Non-uniform day
+14.02.20 Non-uniform day